Registered Nursing (ADN) photo

 Tell me more about this program.

-LPNs and Paramedics may apply for the traditional associate degree nursing program or they may apply for the accelerated option and bridge into the second year of the nursing curriculum after completion of a LPN to RN OR Paramedic to RN Bridge course.
+LPNs, Paramedics, and Surgical Technologists may apply for the traditional associate degree nursing program or the accelerated option and bridge into the second year of the nursing curriculum.

 All Associate Degree Nursing program graduates are eligible to sit for the National Council Licensure Examination (NCLEX-RN).
 Successful completion of the NCLEX-RN examination grants state licensure and allows the graduate to assume the responsibilities of a registered nurse (RN), caring for a diverse population in a variety of healthcare settings.
 Graduates of Gwinnett Tech’s nursing program go on to work in hospitals, physicians’ offices, home healthcare services, nursing care facilities, and various other settings.

 In addition to working in healthcare, many nursing program graduates transfer to four-year colleges to pursue a Bachelor of Science in Nursing (RN to BSN) degree.
-Gwinnett Technical College has established transfer agreements to facilitate a student’s transition from RN to the BSN degree.
+Gwinnett Technical College has established transfer agreements to facilitate a student’s transition from an RN to a BSN degree.

 How much will it cost?